jprochazka/adsb-receiver/README.md

 receiver on a clean installation of a Debian derived operating system.
 The scripts are executed in order by the main install script depending on the installation options choosen by the user.

+Please note: As of February 2016, the scripts do not work when run on an SD card where the current PiAware image was installed.
+The scripts require a clean installation of a Debian derived operating system.

 The ADS-B Receiver Project website is located at https://www.adsbreceiver.net.

 ### Obtaining And Using This Software